logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/query.md

 #### Joins and/or Filters on feature view query

-Exiting feature view query can be extended with new joins and/or new filters.
-However, this operation will not update feature view metadata and persist it with new query.
+The query retrieved from a feature view can be extended with new joins and/or new filters.
+However, this operation will not update the metadata and persist the updated query of the feature view itself.
+This query can then be used to create a new feature view.

 === "Python"
     ```python